Python:

 o

-Heterogeneous: Container multiple more than one data type
+Heterogeneous: Container supports more than one data type

 o